 What Are Multiple Endocrine Neoplasia and von Hippel-Lindau Syndrome?

-Multiple endocrine neoplasia is a group of disorders that causes the endocrine glands to grow tumors and release hormones.
+Multiple endocrine neoplasia describes a group of disorders that cause the endocrine glands to grow tumors and release hormones.
 Von Hippel-Lindau syndrome is a genetic disorder.

 Multiple endocrine neoplasia